 Some hospital admissions are unavoidable.
 There are many things to think about when getting ready for an admission.

-Depending on why you have been admitted, you or your family may need to be assertive and advocate on behalf of the Spina Bifida specific needs.
-The following are some tips to make the most of an admission.
+Depending on why you have been admitted, you or your family may need to be assertive and advocate on behalf of your child’s specific Spina Bifida needs.
+Here are some suggestions to help when your child is being admitted to hospital.